 questions of a qualified nurse or physician and understand the benefits and risks of Hepatitis B vaccination.
 I understand that I must have three doses of the vaccine to obtain immunity.
 However, as with all medical treatment, there is no guarantee that I will become immune or that I will not experience side effects from the vaccine.
-I give my consent to be vaccinated for Hepatitis B. Signature of Employee (consent for Hepatitis B vaccination) Date Signature of Witness Date REFUSAL FORM OF HEPATITIS B VAOOR I understand that due to my occupational exposure to blood or oth I may be at risk of acquiring the Hepatitis B virus infection.
-I have vaccinated with Hepatitis B vaccine at no charge to myself.
-Howevaccination at this time.
-I understand that by declining this vaccinacquiring Hepatitis B, a serious disease.
-If in the future I continue blood or other potentially infectious materials and I want to be vaccine, I can receive the vaccination series at no charge to me. er potentially infectious materials e been given the opportunity to be ever, I decline the Hepatitis B ne, I continue to be at risk of e to have occupational exposure to Signature of Employee (refusal for Hepatitis B vaccination) Date Signature of Witness Date I refuse because I believe I have (check one) started the seriescompl eted the series
+I give my consent to be vaccinated for Hepatitis B. Signature of Employee (consent for Hepatitis B vaccination) Date Signature of Witness Date REFUSAL FORM OF HEPATITIS B VACCI I understand that due to my occupational exposure to blood or other per I may be at risk of acquiring the Hepatitis B virus infection.
+I have be vaccinated with Hepatitis B vaccine at no charge to myself.
+However vaccination at this time.
+I understand that by declining this vaccine, I acquiring Hepatitis B, a serious disease.
+If in the future I continue to be blood or other potentially infectious materials and I want to be vaccine vaccine, I can receive the vaccination series at no charge to me. otentially infectious materials en given the opportunity to be , I decline the Hepatitis B continue to be at risk of nave occupational exposure to Signature of Employee (refusal for Hepatitis B vaccination) Date Signature of Witness Date I refuse because I believe I have (check one) started the seriescompleted the series